SlicerMorph/Tutorials/GPA_1/README.md

 10. Likewise PCA Scatter plot options displays a suspiciously high variance (~98%) for PC1.
 Go ahead and choose PC1 for x-axis, PC2 for y-axis and hit `Scatter Plot` button.

 11. Note that plot window now changed to `PCA Scatter Plot` from Procrustes Distance plot.
 You can enlarge this plot by selecting the "Plot only" layout from the layouts menu.
 If you expand the Plot window toolbar, you will see a field called Plot Chart that will let you go back and forth between plots created.
 Go and try switching back to Procrustes Distance plot and back to PCA scatter plot.
+(Note that if the default data label size is too small for your screen, you can use the Slicer's `Plots` module to modify the aesthetics of the plot.
+Also the plot window is interactive, you can zoom in and out using the mouse wheel.)

 <img src="./images/Picture7.png" width="500">